MilpitasRobotics/1669xVEXChangeUp/README.md

 1669x Milpitas Xtreme Robotics source code for 2020-2021 VEX challenge "Change UP".
 This will house all of our code for this vex season.

-## Tools/Hardware used
+## Tools/Hardware used and their purposes

-Vex PROS
+Vex PROS - open source program to run our code

-Inerital sensors
+2 Inerital sensors - contains a gyro which we can use to accurate turn and move our robot in auton or for a macro

 ## Specifications